 With iOS 9, Apple has opened up a small loophole for sideloading apps to the Apple tv 4th gen that you can take advantage of with a little bit of work.

 We are going to show you how to sideload Provenance Apple TV 4.
 Basically, anyone can open up an Apple developer account without spending any money, and compiling and loading apps you've built to test hardware doesn't cost anything either.
-Downloading production and pre release versions of iOS and submitting apps to the App Store still requires a paid account, but anyone with a Mac and Xcode 7 can do whatever they want with their own devices.
+Downloading production and pre-release versions of iOS and submitting apps to the App Store still requires a paid account, but anyone with a Mac and Xcode 7 can do whatever they want with their own devices.
 Provenance by jasarien on GitHub.

-That extends to source code that you download and compile yourself, which is what we’ll be doing here.
-It goes without saying that you should only download code from sources you trust, since these aren’t passing through Apple’s app approval filters and could be doing things to your hardware, software, and data that are not normally possible.
+That extends to the source code that you download and compile yourself, which is what we’ll be doing here.
+It goes without saying that you should only download code from sources you trust since these aren’t passing through Apple’s app approval filters and could be doing things to your hardware, software, and data that are not normally possible.
 We hope you find this guide useful and would also like to point out we have a page dedicated for Apple Help Guides, this page will be constantly updated with new content when new posts are created, so bookmark it.

 With that disclaimer out of the way, here’s a quick list of things you’ll need to for the Apple TV 4th Gen specifically:

 New easy guide install Provenance with Cydia Impactor

 We have found a new way to easily install Provenance onto any Apple TV 4 without a jailbreak.
 This new guide is using Cydia Impactor a new tool by a well known trusted developer.
 Cydia Impactor can be used on Windows, Mac and Linux.
 Now your not restricted to only using an Apple Mac.
 Follow the simple steps below and you will soon have retro games running on the Apple TV 4.

 - Download Cydia Impactor